filswan/js-mcs-sdk/sdk/README.md

 # Introduction

-A javascript software development kit for the Multi-Chain Storage (MCS) https://mcs.filswan.com service.
+A javascript software development kit for the Multi-Chain Storage (MCS) calibration https://calibration-mcs.filswan.com service.
 It provides a convenient interface for working with the MCS API from a web browser or Node.js.
 This SDK has the following functionalities:

 - **POST**    upload file to Filswan IPFS gate way
 - **POST**    make payment to swan filecoin storage gate way